-Page Proxy Statement 1 Important Information Regarding Delivery of Proxy Materials 1 Cautionary Note Regarding Forward-Looking Statements 2 Website Information 2 General Information about 2025 Annual Meeting When are this proxy statement and the accompanying materials scheduled to be sent to stockholders?
-3 When are this proxy statement and the accompanying materials scheduled to be sent to stockholders?
-Why did I receive these proxy materials?
+Page Proxy Statement 1 Important Information Regarding Delivery of Proxy Materials 1 Cautionary Note Regarding Forward-Looking Statements 2 Website Information 2 General Information about 2025 Annual Meeting 3 When are this proxy statement and the accompanying materials scheduled to be sent to stockholders?
+3 Why did I receive these proxy materials?
 3 What if I receive more than one set of proxy materials?
-3 Why might I be receiving proxy materials from the Orbic Group?
+Why might I be receiving proxy materials from the Orbic Group?
 3 Who is soliciting my vote?
 3 When is the record date for the Annual Meeting?
-How many votes do I have?
-3 4 How do I vote?
+3 How many votes do I have?
+4 How do I vote?
 4 How does the Board recommend that I vote on the proposals?
 4 Will other candidates be nominated for election as directors at the annual meeting in opposition to the Board's nominees?
-5 Is the Company using a universal proxy card in connection with voting at the Annual Meeting?
-5 How many nominees can be elected as directors at the Annual Meeting?
+5 Is the Company using a universal proxy card in connection with voting at the Annual Meeting 5 How many nominees can be elected as directors at the Annual Meeting?
 5 Are there any matters to be voted on at the Annual Meeting that are not included in this proxy statement?
 5 May I change or revoke my proxy?
-How is a quorum reached?
-5 6 What is the effect if I fail to give voting instructions to my broker, bank, or other nominee?
+5 How is a quorum reached?
+6 What is the effect if I fail to give voting instructions to my broker, bank, or other nominee?
 6 What are my voting options with respect to each proposal and how many votes are required to approve each proposal?
 7 What happens if I return a WHITE proxy card but give voting instructions for fewer than five (5) candidates?
 8 What happens if I return a WHITE proxy card but give voting instructions for more than five (5) candidates?
-8 What happens if the Orbic Group withdraws or abandons its solicitation or fails to comply with the universal proxy rules and I already granted proxy authority in favor of the Orbic Nominees?
 8 What are the costs of soliciting these proxies?
-8 How are votes counted?
-8 How do I attend the Annual Meeting?
+How are votes counted?
+8 8 How do I attend the Annual Meeting?
 8 Will there be a question and answer session?
 9 How can I know the voting results?
-9 10 Background of the Solicitation Directors, Executive Officers, and Corporate Governance 12 Board of Directors 12 Current composition of our Board 12 Board Nominees and Composition of the Board after the Annual Meeting 12 Biographical information of our directors 13 Executive officers Biographical information of our executive officers 14 15 Corporate governance documents 15 Board composition considerations 15 Board leadership structure 16 Role of the Board in risk oversight 16 Director independence Committees of the Board 16 17 Board, committees, and stockholders meetings 17 Audit Committee 17 Compensation Committee 18 Nominating and Corporate Governance Committee 19 Director nominations process 19 Anti-hedging policy Clawback policy (recoupment of erroneously awarded incentive-based compensation) 20 20 Communications with the Board of Directors 20 Proposal 1 - Election of Directors 21 Proposal 2 - Ratification of Appointment of Independent Registered Public Accounting Firm 22 Audit Committee Report 23 Proposal 3 - Increase of the Shares Available under the Sonim Technologies, Inc. 2019 Equity Incentive Plan Proposal 4 - Advisory Vote on Compensation of Our Named Executive Officers 24 35 Proposal 5 - Advisory Vote on the Frequency of Future Advisory Votes to Approve Executive Compensation 36 Executive and Director Compensation 36 Certain Relationships and Related Person Transactions 45 Policies and procedures for related party transactions 45 Security Ownership of Certain Beneficial Owners and Management Delin quest Section 16 Percents 48 Delinquent Section 16 Reports Other Matters 49 50 VIII HAILIS 50
+9 Background of the Solicitation 10 Directors, Executive Officers, and Corporate Governance 12 Board of Directors 12 Current composition of our Board 12 Board Nominees and Composition of the Board after the Annual Meeting 12 Biographical information of our directors Executive officers 13 Executive officers 14 Biographical information of our executive officers 15 Corporate governance documents 15 Board composition considerations 15 Board leadership structure 16 Role of the Board in risk oversight 16 Director independence Committees of the Board 16 17 Board, committees, and stockholders meetings 17 Audit Committee 17 Compensation Committee 18 Nominating and Corporate Governance Committee 19 Director nominations process 19 Anti-hedging policy 20 Clawback policy (recoupment of erroneously awarded incentive-based compensation) 20 Communications with the Board of Directors 20 Proposal 1 - Election of Directors Proposal 2 - Ratification of Appointment of Independent Registered Public Accounting Firm 21 22 Audit Committee Report 23 Proposal 3 - Increase of the Shares Available under the Sonim Technologies, Inc. 2019 Equity Incentive Plan 24 Proposal 4 - Advisory Vote on Compensation of Our Named Executive Officers 35 Proposal 5 - Advisory Vote on the Frequency of Future Advisory Votes to Approve Executive Compensation 36 Executive and Director Compensation 36 Certain Relationships and Related Person Transactions 45 Policies and procedures for related party transactions 45 Security Ownership of Certain Beneficial Owners and Management 48 Delinquent Section 16 Reports Other Matters 49 50 Householding of proxy materials 50 reasonorming of proxy materials 50

-Householding of proxy materials 50 Stockholder proposals for the 2026 annual meeting of stockholders 50 Annex A - Amended Sonim Technologies, Inc. 2019 Equity Incentive Plan A-1 Annex B - Supplemental Information Regarding Participants in the Company's Solicitation of Proxies B-1
+Stockholder proposals for the 2026 annual meeting of stockholders 50 Annex A - Amended Sonim Technologies, Inc. 2019 Equity Incentive Plan A-1 Annex B - Supplemental Information Regarding Participants in the Company's Solicitation of Proxies B-1